 So if your brand is thinking of moving beyond the pill, design thinking is uniquely positioned to get you going the right direction.
 The method’s laser-sharp focus on real customer needs means that the supplemental products and services that you prototype and test will be firmly grounded in data, feedback and genuine customer pain points.

 These are just some of many ways that design thinking can be boon to the pharmaceutical industry.
 In our next blog post, we’ll zoom in on a few of ExperiencePoint’s recent success stories in the sector.
 We’ve worked with several companies who have come to us after investing in agile transformations only to discover that they still aren’t innovating effectively.
 Agile hasn’t taken them far enough–they have a structure that generates more ideas at greater speed, but they’re solving the wrong problems or not pursuing the most promising opportunities.
-With our assessment and guidance, these companies have started to enhance their buyer research and become truly patient-centric.
+With our human centered design courses and guidance, these companies have started to enhance their buyer research and become truly patient-centric.
 Stay tuned!

 Want to dig deeper into design thinking and pharmaceutical companies?
 Read our blog post Why Pharma Needs Design Thinking.

 To learn more about our innovation training method, watch this webinar An Introduction to ExperiencePoint's Innovation Training Method.